JesseRathy/EmailLoginFormProject/README.md

 4. Try and do some security stuff with how passwords are stored; Right now they're stored in plain-text, which is definitely a no-go; it'd be interesting to learn some basic security techniques and how to manage those!

 Note that this was created in Pycharm and so might be best to open in Pycharm.

+MongoEngine and PyMongo are both required  to run this software; Pycharm allows you to install libraries easily through the console and is what this was created on, so it's best to use that if possible